Table of Contents

 However, the necks of ESP guitars are a bit thicker than what Ibanez offers.
 ESP fretboards also tend to be rounder than Ibanez’s flat backs.
 These differences are only subtle.
 So it wouldn’t be too uncomfortable for you to go between the two brands.
 It will be entirely up to your preference.
 Choose which one is the most comfortable and easiest to move around on the fretboard.

 Some players prefer the thin feel of an Ibanez’s necks, while others love the ESP feel.
 Either way, you will still have some of the fastest necks available.

 Check out the Ibanez vs PRS comparison we did here!

 ESP first gained popularity in the heavy metal and rock scene, and they still maintain it.
 Legends like George Lynch, Kirk Hammett, and Jeff Hanneman use ESP guitars.
-Ibanez guitars generally have unique higher tones, giving them the reputation as metal guitars.
+Ibanez guitars generally have unique tones, giving them a reputation as metal guitars.
 Some Ibanez models have been used by Tosin Abasi, Joey Allen, and Tom Angelripper.

 |Ibanez Standard RGA42EX||$429.99|

 In this chart, you will find some higher quality and more expensive models from either brand.
 And also what you can expect to pay.

 |ESP LTD James Hetfield||$1899.99|